Can Collagen Help Sun Damaged Skin?

 Collagen production naturally starts to decrease as we age, but exposure to UV radiation can cause collagens to break down faster.
 This can make it more difficult for the body to replace those collagens with new ones.

-Managing sun damage prevention and protection starts with understanding what sun damaged skin looks like.
-There are many indications of sun damaged skin other than the typical sunburn, although that should be taken just as seriously, as a high volume of sun burns can increase the risk of skin cancer exponentially.
+Sun damage prevention and protection starts with understanding what sun damaged skin looks like.
+There are many indications of sun damage other than the typical sunburn, although that should be taken just as seriously, as a high volume of sun burns can increase the risk of skin cancer exponentially.

 Signs of sun damage include: